 Nancy Baker is a Toronto author who has written some of the first and most beloved and well-reviewed vampire novels featuring Canadian settings and characters.
 She has also published a collection of short stories (Discovering Japan).
-Her next novel, Cold Hillside, will be out from CZP in Fall 2014.
+Her novel Cold Hillside was released by CZP in the fall of 2014.

 Robert Boyczuk has published short stories in various magazines and anthologies.
 He also has three books out: a collection of his short work, Horror Story and Other Horror Stories, and two novels, Nexus: Ascension and The Book of Thomas (all by ChiZine Publications).

 Tony Burgess’s first novel, The Hellmouths of Bewdley, received universal critical praise and hailed the arrival of Canada’s “splatter punk Stephen King.”
 He was shortlisted for the Trillium award for his novel, Idaho Winter.
 He is also the author of the infamous zombie epic, Pontypool Changes Everything, which was named Best Book of 1998 by Now Magazine (made into the film Pontypool).
 His story collection, Fiction for Lovers won the Relit Prize for best Canadian short fiction.